amalagon/amalagon.github.io/source/_posts/2014-07-09-options-for-period-spanning-statistics-in-gnocchi.markdown

 Just to define what we mean here, the output of a moving average reads: y[n] = 1/(2k+1)*sum(x[n-k:n+k+1])

 where the odd number 2k+1is the window size and x[t]the input array (in our case, each element in x corresponds to the mean*count of a period).
-Increasing the window size increases the smoothing effect..
+Increasing the window size increases the smoothing effect.
 In Pandas the moving average syntax is: y = pandas.rolling_mean(x, window_size, center=True)

 If we retain all datapoints, we can call pd.rolling_mean on the raw data.
 If we are doing roll-up, you can’t use this syntax, but need to implement a moving_average that takes as input arrays mean, count corresponding to the periods being looked at: